schumadi/nd025-final/docs/README.md

 #### Statistics
 In the statistics part, these hypotheses are to be tested.
 TMK is the daily mean of temperature.
 TXK is the daily maximum of temperature at 2m height.
 * TMK
-   * $H_{0-TMK}$: The mean of the winter TMK distribution in the interval 1940 - 1970 is the same as in the interval 2000 - today.
+   * $H_{0-TMK}$: The mean of the winter TMK distribution in the interval 1940 - 1970 is the same as in the interval 2000 - 2021.
-   * $H_{a-TMK}$: The mean of the winter TMK distribution in the interval 1940 - 1970 is different from the one in the interval 2000 - today.
+   * $H_{a-TMK}$: The mean of the winter TMK distribution in the interval 1940 - 1970 is different from the one in the interval 2000 - 2021.
 * TXK
-   * $H_{0-TXK}$: The mean of the winter TMX distribution in the interval 1940 - 1970 is the same as in the interval 2000 - today.
+   * $H_{0-TXK}$: The mean of the winter TMX distribution in the interval 1940 - 1970 is the same as in the interval 2000 - 2021.
-   * $H_{a-TXK}$: The mean of the winter TMX distribution in the interval 1940 - 1970 is different from the one in the interval 2000 - today.
+   * $H_{a-TXK}$: The mean of the winter TMX distribution in the interval 1940 - 1970 is different from the one in the interval 2000 - 2021.

 In addition to comparing the means of the two samples (past & present), it will be tested whether there is a trend in the observations of the coldest days in winter.